jichu4n/fish-command-timer/README.md

 You can use the following options to tweak the behavior of the script.
-You can either make the changes in-place (at the top of the script) or put them after sourcing the script in your `.bashrc`.
-You can also modify them on-the-fly if you want the changes to only affect your current Bash session.
+You can either make the changes in-place (at the top of the script) or put them after sourcing the script in your `config.fish`.
+You can also modify them on-the-fly if you want the changes to only affect your current shell session.

 * `set fish_command_timer_enabled`: Unsetting this variable with `set -e` disables this script.